How to block pornography and violence sites with MikroTik?

 Disadvantages of Lumiun DNS

-To prevent attacks from external queries, due to the “Allow Remote Requests” option enabled in DNS, we will define new rules in the Firewall.
+To avoid external queries attacks because of the “Allow Remote Requests” option enabled in DNS, we will define new Firewall rules.

-Access the IP → Firewall menu and click the “Add New” button.
+Visit the IP menu → Firewall and click the "Add New" button.

-Step 2: Rule to block external queries via UDP
+Step 2: Rule for blocking external queries via UDP

 • In the “Protocol” field select the “UDP” option.

 • In the “In.
-Interface” select the option that your link is, for example “ether1”.
+Interface” field select the option that is your link, for example "Ether1".

 • In the "Action" field select the "Drop" option.